CIN Number – Guide (What is CIN Number, How To Get It, Meaning, Usage)

 - When there is a change in the state in which the company’s registered office is located.

-- When there is a change industry that the company had been dealing with since it had been incorporated.
+- When there is a changing industry that the company had been dealing with since it had been incorporated.

 - When there is a change in the ownership of the company, like from One Person Company to a private limited company, etc.